A Comprehensive Step-by-step Guide to Data Brokers, Part 2

 Step 3: Monitor the web for your data reappearance

 OneRep monitors the web and keeps removing your information: the tool runs regular scans of the 100+ websites that display your personal information to monitor your data.
 If a people-search site relists your profile, OneRep will delete it again.

-No matter how you do it, manually or automatically, there’s no time like now to say goodbye to seeing your personal information sprawled across the internet.
+No matter how you do it – manually or automatically, there’s no time like now to say goodbye to personal info sprawled across the internet!

 Wish to explore this topic further?
 We suggest you check out our article about removing public records.
-Also, take a few minutes to learn how to protect your privacy on social media and how to protect yourself from the most common types of cyber crime: synthetic identity theft, account takeover, criminal identity theft, senior citizens fraud, child identity theft, ssn fraud, tax identity theft, bank fraud, and other crimes exploiting personally identifiable information.
+Also, take a few minutes to learn how to protect your privacy on social media and avoid becoming a victim of synthetic identity theft, account takeover, criminal identity theft, phone scams, senior citizens fraud, child identity theft, ssn fraud, tax identity theft, bank fraud, medical identity theft, as well as other cybercrimes involving the exposure of personally identifiable information.